SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 04 April, 2025
+### 📅 Saturday, 05 April, 2025
 ------
 ### Events
 ------
-Here are notable events that have occurred in the USA on April 4th:
+Here are a few notable events that take place in the USA on April 5:

-- **1968**: Civil Rights leader Dr. Martin Luther King Jr. was assassinated in Memphis, Tennessee, leading to widespread riots and an outpouring of grief in the nation.
+- **National Deep Dish Pizza Day**: A celebration of deep dish pizza, particularly associated with Chicago.
+Pizza lovers indulge in this hearty, cheesy delight on this day.

-- **1949**: The North Atlantic Treaty Organization (NATO) was established through the signing of the North Atlantic Treaty in Washington, D.C.
+- **National maʻ skin Day**: A day dedicated to honoring skin health and the importance of skincare, prompting awareness about dermatological health and protection.

-- **1973**: The first mobile phone call was made by
+- **World Art Day**: While not exclusive to the USA, art events may
 ### Positive Qoute
 ------
-"Every day may not be good, but there is something good in every day! ✨😊🌈"
+"Believe in the magic within you! ✨🌟 Your spark can light up the world! 💖🌈"